Learning Goals

 In JavaScript, you can use an object to store such related data.
 Each item in an object is called a property, and has two parts: a key (name or label) and a value.

-In the above example, the object has four properties, each one with a property name (such as Age) and a property value (such as 23).
+In the above example, the object has four properties, each one with a property key (such as Age) and a property value (such as 23).

 Naming your objects

-Object names follow the usual JavaScript rules: they are case-sensitive and cannot contain spaces or the dash (-) character.
-Here are two tips:
+Object keys follow the usual JavaScript rules for names: they are case-sensitive and cannot contain spaces or the dash (-) character.
+To helo you learn, we will:

-- Begin your object names with obj, such as objUser and objProduct.
+- Begin sample object names with obj, such as objUser and objProduct.

 - Use singular nouns for object names, such as objProduct rather than objProducts.